zhaoruying/learngit/README.md

 # learngit
-This is a version control software.
-Change the ssh key.
+This is a version control software.\nChange the ssh key.